TANADADaisuke/kinder_closet_app/README.md

 # Kinder Reuser Closet Project

+This application is an outcome from Udacity's online course [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) and the first web application I made.
+I used to join volantary projects which support small children and their families, and I desired to contribute these projects by promoting digital transformation.
+This is my first step and a first career as a digital person.
+I hope to work hard to provide more services which support those who have been in hard situation with analog processes.

 ## Inroduction

 Kinder Reuse Closet is a reusing platform for kinder wears.
 It is a volantary project managed by non-profit organization and supporting families with small children for a long time.